mlenzen/collections-extended/docs/bags.rst

 Comparison Methods
 ------------------
-Bags are comparable to Sets (including other bags).
-When comparing a bag to a Set, the Set is treated as a bag with all multiplicities equal to 1.
+Bags are comparable only to other bags.
-The ordering comparison operators are implemented using multiset comparison.
+Ordering comparisons are done setwise.

 .. testsetup::